scottfr/SystemsBook/Environment/environment.md

 ## Common Property # 1 ##

 To this point you've learned how to develop a static picture of a model.
 It is actually a model and provides a sense of the relationships between the various elements.
-What it doesn't give you a sense of is the dynamic nature of these interactions over time.
+What it doesn't give you a sense of is the dynamic nature of these over time.
 What are the implications of the relationships?
 In the next few sections you'll learn how to bring your model to life.

-Look at the images in Figure 12 and ask yourself what it is that these images have in common.
-The images all represent very different kinds of things, some living, some not, though there is a characteristics they all have in common.
+Look at the images in Figure 12 and ask yourself what these images have in common.
+The images all represent very different kinds of things, some living, some not, though there is a characteristic they all have in common.
 Have you figured it out?

 ![Figure 12.
 Common Property # 1](02-im-4548.png)

 [** Figure 12](http://www.insightmaker.com/insight/4548)

 Maybe you notice the rabbits from the previous chapter?
-All the images represent things that grow in one way or another, and some faster than others.
+All the images represent things that grow over time in one way or another, and some faster than others.

 ## Reinforcing Growth Structure ##